Roger Clemens: Boston Red Sox (1984–1996)

-On April 29, 1986, Clemens became the first pitcher in MLB history to strike out 20 batters in a nine-inning game, against the Seattle Mariners at Boston's Fenway Park.
+On April 29, 1986 at Fenway Park, in a 3–1 win over the Seattle Mariners, Clemens struck out a career-high 20 batters, becoming the first pitcher in MLB history to strike out 20 batters in a nine-inning game.
 Following his performance, Clemens made the cover of Sports Illustrated, which carried the headline "Lord of the K's [strikeouts]."
-Other than Clemens, only Kerry Wood and Max Scherzer have matched the total.
-(Randy Johnson fanned 20 batters in nine innings on May 8, 2001.
-However, as the game went into extra innings, it is not categorized as occurring in a nine-inning game.
+Other than Clemens, only Kerry Wood, Randy Johnson and Max Scherzer have matched the total.
+(Johnson fanned 20 batters in nine innings on May 8, 2001.
+However, the game went into extra innings but Johnson got credit for it as he only pitched 9 innings.
 Tom Cheney holds the record for any game: 21 strikeouts in 16 innings.)
-Clemens attributes his switch from what he calls a "thrower" to a "pitcher" to the partial season Hall of Fame pitcher Tom Seaver spent with the Red Sox in 1986.